PBGLMichaelHall/ReadTheDocsQTL/README.md

 ``` r
 setwd("/home/michael/Desktop/QTLseqr/extdata")
 ```
-# Vcf file must only contain bialleleic variants. (filter upstream, e.g., with bcftools view -m2 -M2), also the QTLseqR functions will only take SNPS, ie, length of REF and ALT== 1
+# Vcf file must only contain bialleleic variants and Pure SNPs. (filter upstream, e.g., with bcftools view -v snps -m2 -M2), also the QTLseqR functions will only take SNPS, ie, length of REF and ALT== 1

 ```r
 # Invoke importFromVCF function and produce a .CSV file